RallyTechServices/rally-accessible-app/README.md

 `sudo npm install -g grunt-cli sudo npm install -g grunt-init`

-4. Install additional dependencies: grunt-templater, and underscore:
-`sudo npm install -g grunt-templater sudo npm install -g underscore`

-5. Change directories to the root of this project and locally install grunt.
+4. Change directories to the root of this project and locally install grunt.
 I'm not sure what this does.
 `sudo npm install grunt`

+5. Locally install additional dependencies: grunt-templater, and underscore:
+`sudo npm install grunt-templater sudo npm install underscore`

 ## Developing ##